-The pronunciation ‘ikh’ is difficult to transcribe.
+The pronunciation ‘ich’ is difficult to transcribe.
 It’s not like a hard ‘k’ sound at all, but more like a harsh exhalation with the slightest hint of ‘k’.
 It is similar to the way the ‘loch’ is said by someone from Scotland.
 Or say the English word ‘here’ or ‘huge’ – the sound of the ‘h’ when you pronounce those words is very close to the way ‘ch’ is pronounced in German.

+Little snail?
 Pet names are commonly used by the majority of Germans.
 Now that you have learned how to say I love you in German, you can easily add a term of endearment to the foreign phrase.
 The one that is perhaps the most widely used is Schatz, the German word for treasure.
 Also popular is Mausi, which means little mouse.
 Others you can try are Engel (angel), Liebling (darling or beloved), Hasi (bunny), Kuschelbär (huggy bear), Süße (sweetie), Spatzi (little sparrow) and Schneckchen (little snail).

-On second thought, maybe it’s best to keep it simple, after all!
-You can’t go wrong with Ich liebe dich.
+On second thought, maybe it’s best to keep it simple.
+After all, you can’t go wrong with Ich liebe dich.

 For more resources on learning German, click here.

 Now you know how to say I love you in German!